 For testing, the team will be testing the environmental conditions within the box.
-Graphs will depict the spatiotemporal variability of temperature, $pCO_2/pH$ and humidity/evaporation.
+Graphs will depict the spatiotemporal variability of temperature, pCO2/pH and humidity/evaporation.

 Additionally, the team will test the sterilizability of the plastic casing and the viability of multiple cell types grown in the incubator.
 Standard deviation and mean values of these conditions will be calculated.
-The code will be adjusted depending on the results of the testing.
+A student's T test will be run to determine statistical significance between the mean temperature of the experiment and the mean of the sensor's expected output, taking the sensor's variability into consideration.